anthonyloprimo/HyperMon/readme.md

     - Call sprites on-the-fly (i.e. the shadow that appears underneath when ledge hopping)

 ## Known Bugs:
-- This is written in JavaScript, one big bug of a programming langauge.
-Won't be fixed.
+- The app is written in JS, HTML, CSS.
+This bug cannot be fixed.
-- In the map editor, music preview doesn't work.
 - In the map editor, object placement functionality isn't implemented yet.
 - In the map editor, blocks aren't able to be created; the map currently only works with squaress (the 4x4 tile squares, not the 8x8 tile blocks).
 - In the map editor, resizing the map will clear everything without warning.
 - In the map editor, encounter tables cannot yet be defined (just placeholder and html scaffolding).
-- In the map editor, you can't yet open files.

 ## Changelog:
 ### v0.0.14